simolus3/drift/docs/docs/migrating_to_drift.md

 ---

-data:
-  title: "Migrating to drift"
+title: Migrating to drift
 description: Resources on how to migrate to drift from other database packages.
-template: layouts/docs/single

 ---

 The Dart and Flutter ecosystem provides great packages to access sqlite3 databases: